skyd0719/skyd0719/README.md

 - 👋 Hi, I’m Botond.
-- 👀 I’m interested in JS, GROOVY, HTML, CSS, GIT. :)
+- 👀 I’m interested in JS, GROOVY, HTML, CSS, PYTHON :)
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and SWIFT.
-- 📫 You can reach me in email: kun.botond@botit.hu
+- 📫 You can reach me in email: kun.botond@icloud.com

 <!---
 💞️ I’m looking to collaborate on ...